vaiden/UnSamsung/README.md

 https://github.com/JonForShort/android-tools/tree/master/build

 ## License
-This script is published under the unlicensed license.
+This script is published under the [Unlicense license](https://www.tldrlegal.com/license/unlicense).
 You may do whatever you want with it.
 Knock yourself out as long as you don't come crying back to me.